jmvirta/spatialPCA/README.md

 The code files are;

-- code_algorithm.R, an implementation of the algorithm described in Section 4 of the manuscript
+- code_algorithm.R, an implementation of the algorithm for computing the mininizer as described in Section 4 of the manuscript

 ## Authors